MASOM0B/bioe230/README.md

-# bioe230 WEEK 3 Assignments : Data Wrangling
+# bioe230 WEEK 3 Assignments: Data Wrangling

 ## 1. I added a README file in a new repository named bioe230.